 Or, really, it wrote itself.
 It turned into this…thing, about identity, and humanity, and loss, and love, and the choices we make and their consequences, and the way history corrects itself when you, say, move one baby.
 I made people cry, and I got screamed at, and I nearly failed my summer class, and I’m not remotely sorry.
 Best (and maddest) forty days and forty nights of my life, and I’m so proud of the resulting novel I have no words.

-The full-length sequel, “Stormfall”, is now complete!
+There is a full-length sequel, “Stormfall”!
 "Stormfall" tells the story of how it happened when Drago Bludvist came to the Sanctuary Nest this time around, and what happened before that.
 It is substantially darker in tone than "Nightfall" and thus has a higher rating; where "Nightfall" is a coming-of-age story, "Stormfall" is more of an action movie.
 It will be edited and revised in the near future, with no change to the plot.

-There are now a growing number of Nightfall prequel and companion stories, which you can read here.
-In chronological order, they are “Fledglings”, "Valkyrie Eleison", “Night Terrors”, "Runt of the Litter", “Fragile Things”, "In the Bleak Midwinter", “Firewalk”, "Things We Lost in the Fire", the post-"Stormfall" threeshots "Flashfreeze" and "The Affairs of Dragons", and "Shadowland".
+There is also a growing number of Nightfall prequel and companion stories.
+In chronological order, they are “Fledglings”, "Valkyrie Eleison", “Night Terrors”, "Runt of the Litter", "Thursday's Children", “Fragile Things”, "In the Bleak Midwinter", “Firewalk”, "Things We Lost in the Fire", the post-"Stormfall" threeshots "Flashfreeze" and "The Affairs of Dragons", and "Shadowland".

 WRITING AND FANDOM